 The means of reducing trauma (and preventing violence), then, according to Ulrich, is designing an environment that minimizes noise and crowding, allows for privacy (enhancing the ability to cope), and enables a “sense of control.”

 Mahlum couldn’t agree more.
 The firm’s architects have become masters of non-invasive design strategies that encourage just these qualities in their shelters.
-For privacy: niches, benches, alcoves, and other “away” spaces that give residents the space to separate from the group (a fact that, counter-intuitively, results in increased group participation).
-For noise and crowding: small scale facilities that limit the number of users and quiet outdoor gardens.
+For privacy: niches, benches, alcoves, and other “away” spaces that give residents the space to contemplate and occasionally separate from the group (a fact that, counter-intuitively, results in increased group participation).
+For noise and crowding: small scale facilities that limit the number of users; outdoor gardens.
 For control: flexible spaces that allow residents to adjust the furnishings or the temperature; transparency and sightlines into communal spaces (giving residents the choice to join in or remain alone); and wayfinding signals that ease orientation and the sense of space.

 Almost all of these features could easily be applied to school design.
 Moreover, the sense of control can be imparted to students from the very beginning of the design process.
 Dr. Louis Kraus, chief of child and adolescent psychiatry at Rush University Medical Center in Chicago, told Salon that allowing Sandy Hook victims to actively participate in deciding the school’s fate would give them “a measure of control over a situation in which they have had very little,” a fact that would “‘be very important’ to the healing process.”